Locations:

 Search IconSearch

 Respiratory season marks a dangerous time for kids, one filled with fevers, sore throats and airborne viruses running amok.
-The respiratory syncytial virus (RSV) and influenza (the flu) peak during this period with regularity, but COVID-19 infections are also continuing to rise and fall with each and every respiratory season.
+Influenza (the flu) and respiratory syncytial virus (RSV) both peak during this period, and COVID-19 infections continue to rise and fall each year around this time.

 Advertisement